No time to waste, yet everything to gain...

 Issue: Content not parsed correctly and again, suggesting IA issues.

-So, before we could consider a solution, we conduct some usability tests to uncover specific issues with the current design.
+Before considering a solution, I conducted usability tests to uncover specific issues with the current design.
 The diary study helped point me in the right direction for what to fix.
 The Usability Tests would uncover why it’s broken.

 -